cat2608/book-notes/personal-kanban.md

 _**Kaizen**_ is a state of continuous improvement where people naturally look for ways to improve poorly performing practices.

-When we visualise our work, we adopt a kaizen mindset; we are weened from the comfort of complacency and actively seek out opportunities for improvement.
+When we visualise our work, we adopt a kaizen mindset; we are warned from the comfort of complacency and actively seek out opportunities for improvement.

 ### Why it works